Are Earthlings alone? Half of humans believe in alien life

 “People who believe in the existence of intelligent alien civilizations are not a marginal minority,” he said.

-The most believers in intelligent alien life were in Russia, at 68 percent, trailed closely by Mexico and China, with the down-to-earth Dutch bottoming out the list at 28 percent, the poll found [www.glocalities.com/universe].
+The most believers in intelligent alien life were in Russia, at 68 percent, trailed closely by Mexico and China, with the down-to-earth Dutch bottoming out the list at 28 percent, the poll found.

 The interviews were conducted in 15 languages between December 2015 and February 2016 in countries representing 62 percent of the world’s population and 80 percent of the global economy.

-“The Last Jedi,” the eighth installment of the blockbuster “Star Wars” series, debuts in theaters next week.
+“The Last Jedi,” the eighth instalment of the blockbuster “Star Wars” series, debuts in theatres next week.